Char2sGu/layout-projection/packages/core/guides/layout-projection.md

 Based on this technique, developers can implement **GPU accelerated** high frame rate animations by continuously projecting an element from one layout to another in each frame.

-This guide introduces you the basic mechanism of Layout Projection with some fundamental APIs used to perform Layout Projections.
+This guide introduces you the basic mechanism of Layout Projection with some fundamental APIs of `@layout-projection/core` for performing Layout Projections.

 ## Projection Tree

 The Projection Tree serves as the infrastructure for Layout Projections.
 It is an abstract concept referring to a tree of Projection Nodes in a hierarchy based on the DOM tree.

-A Projection Node is corresponding to a specific DOM element, responsible for performing Layout Projection for the DOM element, where the states of its parents in the Projection Tree are involved to cancel the side effect of parent Layout Projections.
+A Projection Node is a piece of content that can be projected, which is represented by the `ProjectionNode` class.
+A `ProjectionNode` instance is bound to a specific DOM element, responsible for performing Layout Projection for the element, where the states of its parents in the Projection Tree are involved to cancel the side effect of parent Layout Projections.

 Instantiate a `ProjectionNode` for a DOM element and attach it to a parent node to add the element into the Projection Tree.
 The following example constructs a Projection Tree consisting of two Projection Nodes: